5 Modular Classroom Myths: Debunked

 Teaching in a modular classroom is not like addressing a crowd in the open-air arena.
 Modular classrooms are closed environments, complete with locking doors and windows.
 People can’t just walk in whenever they want.

-Modular Classroom Access Controlconnected-modular-classroom
+Modular Classroom Access Control

 You can take portable classroom safety a step further with all the same access-control measures you would use on a traditional building.
 Modular classrooms are simple to equip with card readers, key fobs and similar security implements.
 As mentioned above, these buildings can be completely customized to your specific needs.